 - The primary health care provider should examine visually and through palpation the patient’s lips, labial and buccal mucosa, all surfaces of the tongue and palate, and the floor of the mouth.
 The gingiva should be examined for signs of erythema, ulceration, or recession.

 - Patients presenting with oral mucosal, gingival, or dental lesions should be referred promptly to an oral health care provider for appropriate diagnostic evaluation and treatment.

 - Health care providers should instruct patients in preventive oral health care, including dental visits, brushing, flossing, and the use of fluorides and antimicrobial rinses.

 - In the later stages of HIV disease, greater numbers of oral lesions and aggressive perio-dontal breakdown are more likely; therefore, oral health care visits should be scheduled more frequently.

-Medications and oral health: Many of the medications received by HIV-infected patients have side effects that may manifest in the oral cavity.
+Medications and oral health: Many of the medications taken by patients with HIV have side effects that may manifest in the oral cavity.
 Potential side effects include the following: